|Parents Night 2013|

 Sometimes parents say that they would be unable to speak at a meeting and we always say that no one should feel under pressure to share their experience.
 Sometimes just listening to other parents sharing their stories can help us to identify thoughts and feelings we may be having ourselves.

-Parent Support Meetings until end of 2012
+2013 Parent Support Meetings until the end of the year.

 Please call 01-8726996 for details of meeting in your area or if you would like a meeting organised and we will see if we are in a position to do so.